 On Wednesday July 27, 2022, Google Chrome once again announced that it would be delaying the deprecation of third-party cookies by another year, stating that it will start shutting off third-party cookies in the second half of 2024.

 When will Google’s changes to third-party cookies come into force?

 The first wave of changes (i.e. the SameSite attribute) came into force in February 2020 with the release of Chrome 80.

-Chrome is currently testing out the new personalization and measurement mechanisms in Privacy Sandbox, so depending on the outcome, it could mean that third-party cookies Chrome will stop being supported after 2024 as per Google’s most recent announcement.
+Chrome is currently working on and testing out the standards and APIs in Privacy Sandbox, so depending on the outcome, it could mean that third-party cookies Chrome will stop being supported after 2024 as per Google’s most recent announcement.